 - Managing stress

-- Eating to support liver (broccoli, cauliflower, Brussel sprouts are great for liver support)
+- Eating to support liver (broccoli, cauliflower, Brussels sprouts are great for liver support)

 LOW estrogen AND Progesterone

-One can easily tell if they have low levels of both estrogen and progesterone as their period will likely be non existent.
-One should rule out pregnancy first, unless you have been abstinent, then you likely have low levels of both hormones.
+All in all, one can easily tell if they have low levels of both estrogen and progesterone as their period will likely be nonexistent.
+One should rule out pregnancy first unless you have been abstinent, then you likely have low levels of both hormones.

 Having no period can cause side effects such as low libido, vaginal dryness, brittle bones and hair, brain fog, and insomnia.
 I have personally gone 4 years with low levels of female hormones and let me tell you…don’t do it.
-Hormones are incredibly essential for a women’s health and having a period is the firth vital sign of health.
+Hormones are incredibly essential for a woman’s health and having a period is the fifth vital sign of health.
 VITAL.
 Again for the people in the back…VITAL!
-I share deeper into my experience in my Hypothalamic amenorrhea post.
+I share more about my experience in my Hypothalamic amenorrhea post.

 In such case your period is MIA it is a good idea to take a break from the activities that are not serving you.
-Intense exercise, yo-yo dieting, and restrictive eating put a lot of stress on the body its important to allow your body to feel safe again.
+Intense exercise, yo-yo dieting, and restrictive eating put a lot of stress on the body It is important to allow your body to feel safe again.

 Have you experienced a hormonal imbalance?
-Let me know what side effects you struggled with and how you over came it!
+Let me know what side effects you struggled with and how you overcame them!